P

 Exercise

 Pitskies will require a lot of exercise.
 This breed is very energetic and active.
 Ideally, they should be taken on at least two long walks each day and be given additional time to run around and play in a fenced-in backyard.
 Pitskies are very active dogs, and the puppies will be active as well.
-In fact, most Pitsky puppies will need to eat more calories than an adult each day.
+Pitsky puppies require more calories per pound of body weight than adults to support their rapid growth and development.

-Before bringing home a Pitsky puppy, make sure your home is ready.
+Before bringing home a Pitsky puppy, ensure your home is prepared.
 Purchase a bed, crate, food, and all the other supplies before the dog is scheduled to come home.
 You should also make sure you puppy-proof the area of your home where the dog will be staying.
 Remove anything potentially hazardous to a puppy or anything you wouldn’t want to be destroyed.

 Puppies

-Unlike some other dog breeds, guessing what a full-grown Pitsky will look like based on their appearance as a puppy can be challenging.
-You won’t really be able to gauge the size or appearance of the puppy until they are actually full-grown.
+Unlike some other dog breeds, guessing what a full-grown Pitsky will look like based on its appearance as a puppy can be challenging.
+You won’t really be able to gauge the size or appearance of the puppy until it is actually full-grown.

 Pitskies And Children